agnesoft/adev/style_guide.md

 **NOTE**

-Use `mixedCase` for member variables as well and use `this->` to disambiguate them from other variables.
+Use `mixedCase` for member variables as well and use `this->` to disambiguate them from local variables.

 ---